 In addition to completing the courses for the concentration requirement, an undergraduate engineer may elect to enroll in a minor program in the College of Liberal Arts or the School of Engineering.
 All courses used in fulfillment of the minor program must be taken for a grade.
 No more than two courses used to fulfill a foundation or concentration requirement may be counted toward fulfillment of the minor.
-Please note that students who major in Engineering Science and Engineering (no major) cannot have a minor.
+Please note that students who major in Engineering (no major) cannot have a minor.

 Given that all major and minor requirements can be fulfilled, it is permissible for students registered in the School of Engineering to pursue more than one minor.